tomondre/raspberry-kubernetes-cluster/README.md

 # Project Future

-Add DNS records for the database More logging and add observability UI - Prometheus + ----- Add scaling rules to the deployments Prometheus
+* Add DNS record for the Database instance
+* Improve incoming reqests logging
+* Add UI for observability of different metrics in the cluster - currently only Kubernetes Dashboard is implemented
+* Add auto-scaling rules for the deployments in the cluster

 # References